 – Venture through the enchanting Hispanic-Jewish neighborhood of Santa Cruz where our senses will be overwhelmed with the magic of its flowered streets and quaint courtyards.

-* Tour Leader and photographer to help those who want to learn more about using their camera’s, taking better pictures, etc throughout these Spain small group tours.
+* Tour Leader to coordinate trip and help those who want to learn more about using their camera’s, taking better pictures, etc throughout these Spain small group tours.
 (PhotoFly Travel Club adventures are laid back when it comes to photography.
 They are not workshop style based tours and you do not need to be an avid photographer to join.
 All are welcome!)

 * International Airfare is not included.
 We are happy to help you find a good flight as always!
-(Flying into Barcelona (BCN) & flying out of Seville (SVQ)
+(Flying into Barcelona (BCN) & flying out of Gibraltar (GIB)

 * All Taxes, Fees, & Transfers Included